 - The owner of a Lee County, Alabama, trucking school pled guilty to bribing a licensing examiner.
 The examiner tested students who hadn’t had their learner’s permits for the required period.
 If the examiner knew that a student couldn’t pass a specific skill test, he avoided testing for that skill.

-Do You Need an Attorney if an Unqualified Trucker Injures You?
+Do You Need an Injury Attorney if an Unqualified Trucker Injures You?